Bourbon Kid: Synopsis

-The series premise centers around antihero Bourbon Kid, who as a teenager becomes a supernatural serial killer after drinking some tainted alcohol.
-As the series progresses he becomes hunted by several different groups of people and must find a way to stop the evil plans of various villains.
-In 2013 the author began a new series featuring another serial killer known as The Red Mohawk.
+The series premise centers on antihero Bourbon Kid, who as a teenager becomes a supernatural serial killer after drinking some tainted alcohol.
+As the series progresses, he becomes hunted by several different groups of people and must find a way to stop the evil plans of various villains.
+In 2013, the author began a new series featuring another serial killer known as The Red Mohawk.
 In 2015 the Bourbon Kid and Red Mohawk teamed up in The Plot to Kill the Pope.